-All faculties at Westminster have a number of Erasmus+ agreements for student mobility in Europe.
+All colleges at Westminster have a number of Erasmus+ agreements for student mobility in Europe.
 The institution to which you go on exchange will depend on what you are studying at the moment.
-For more details on where you can go, please see the faculty institutions.
+For more details on where you can go, please see the student exchange partners list.

 Information on the programme countries that are involved are below, along with the grant amount per month.

 Countries with a high cost of living, the grant per month to study is €350, and to work is €450: